A Wild Crazy Adventure painting all over the world

 Fiji Sotn worship conference, July 2017

 Call To Fijian Warriors

-This is the 120cm x 120 cm or 4' x 4' painting I did in Fiji, titled "Call to Fijian Warriors".
+This is the 120cm x 120 cm or 4' x 4' painting I did while I was there, titled "Call to Fijian Warriors".
 Initially, I was very reticent to paint it.
+How would they receive a painting like this?
 I'd never been to Fiji before and didn't know what to expect.
 Were they a peaceable people or something else entirely?
-How would they receive a painting like this?
-I could end up with egg all over my face!
-I wasn't at all sure that this was the right God-image.
+I wasn't at all sure that I had heard correctly and that this was the right God-image.
 As well, as all prophetic art should be either exhorting, comforting or edifying, I wasn't too sure that this fitted the bill.

 From the moment I arrived, I started getting confirmations that it was the right one.